 We may ask you for more information by email.

-- If you do not respond within two weeks, we may refuse your application.
+• If you do not respond within 2 weeks, we may refuse your application.
 Please check your junk mail and ensure the email address no-reply-gems@liveinmelbourne.vic.gov.au is added to your list of valid email addresses.

 Incomplete applications